Geek Rant dot org

 If you want to know what battery works with the mouse try an Energiser Rechargeable 900mAh.
 It has a slightly longer positive terminal and slightly larger girth.
 The mouse is now recharging fine.

-4 Responses to “Microsoft Laser Mouse 7000 Recharging Problems”
+9 thoughts on “Microsoft Laser Mouse 7000 Recharging Problems

 you really should step up to the Logitech mice.
 I have the MX620 and it rocks.
 The range is 100x better, the batteries last forever (at least a year), the scroll wheel is much nicer feeling and the tracking is far better.